IAIA25 Sessions

 Conference Topic: G4.
 Climate change

 The proposed session will engage in a discussion on how the assessment methods on climate change-related disasters can be improved by accounting for both economic and non-economic losses and damages.
-You will also learn about assessment methods of positive and negative impacts of adaptation action programs.
+You will also learn about assessment methods of positive and negative impacts of adaptation action programs, and climate resilience.

 Acceptance Status: approve